-b.
-Additional PI Restrictions when submitting to SBIR Only - To be awarded a SBIR grant, the applicant must meet the general requirements and the PI's primary employment must be with the small business at the time of award and during the conduct of the proposed research.
-Primary employment means that no less than 20 hours per week is spent in the employment of the small business during the conduct of the project and no more than 19 hours per week spent in the employment of another organization.

-- c.
-Additional PI Restrictions when submitting to STTR Only to be awarded a STTR grant, the applicant must meet the general requirements and the PI's primary employment may be with the small business or the research institution.
+- b.
+Additional PI Restrictions when submitting to SBIR Only To be awarded a SBIR grant, the applicant must meet the general requirements and the PI's primary employment must be with the small business at the time of award and during the conduct of the proposed research.
+Primary employment means that no less than 20 hours per week is spent in the employment of the small business during the conduct of the project and no more than 19 hours per week spent in the employment of another organization. - Additional PI Restrictions when submitting to STTR Only to be awarded a STTR grant, the applicant must meet the general requirements and the PI's primary employment may be with the small business or the research institution.
 However, the small business must still provide technical control and oversight of the project.
-If the PI is employed by the research institution, their primary employment (at least 20 hours per week) must be with the research institution in order to qualify under STTR. - d.
-PI Restrictions when submitting to both SBIR and STTR Applicants submitting to both programs must adhere to the PI restrictions set forth.
-Therefore, if the PI is employed by the small business, the applicant is eligible to submit to both programs.
-However, in cases where the PI is employed by the Research Institution, the application will only be considered under the STTR Program.
+If the PI is employed by the research institution, his/her primary employment must be with the research institution in order to qualify under STTR.
+If the PI is employed by the small business, his/her primary employment must be with the small business.
+The PI must be listed and funds must be requested on the budget submitted from the entity that is the primary employer of the PI.

-3. Restrictions on the Level of Small Business Participation
+4. Restrictions on the Level of Small Business Participation

 For both SBIR and STTR, there are requirements on the amount of the research or analytical effort that must be performed by the small business in order to be selected for and to receive a grant.
 The research or analytical effort is defined as the total requested funding minus the cost of any purchased or leased equipment, materials, and supplies (whether purchased by the applicant, a research institution, or by any other subcontractor).

-A level of effort worksheet may be found at http://www.sc.doe.gov/sbir/solicitations/FY%202008/level_of_effort.xls to assist you in assuring the application is in compliance.
+Click on the following link to find a Level-of-Effort worksheet to assist you in assuring the application is in compliance.
 Work performed by a consultant, a DOE national laboratory, or any other subcontractor, will be considered as external to the applicant organization when complying with these requirements.

-4. Restrictions on the Management of SBIR/STTR Projects
+5. Restrictions on the Management of SBIR/STTR Projects